Technology & Tools

 You can find lots of knockoffs floating around the internet.

 Saving a few bucks feels good, but may send you on a wild goose chase.
-I’ve heard stories of people tearing up their house, eliminating the worst EMF polluters.
+I’ve heard stories of people tearing up their houses, eliminating the worst EMF polluters.
 Only to later realize that it was a bad meter all along and the sources were fine.

 If you decide to invest in a meter, I recommend getting the real thing through one of two places: Amazon or another credible online store (like Radmeters).